mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ## Overview

-Lookup Tables let you enrich your Mixpanel events with attributes about other entities.
+Lookup Tables let you enrich your Mixpanel properties ([event properties](/docs/data-structure/events-and-properties) or [user profile properties](/docs/data-structure/user-profiles)) with additional attributes or metadata about these properties.
 * If you have a database background, lookup tables are like dimension tables or join tables.
 * If you have an Excel background, Lookup Tables are like VLOOKUP.